elasticpath/alexa-skill/README.md

 7. Upload the zip file you created to your Lambda

-8. Create an environment variable called CORTEX_URL that points to a publically available Cortex endpoint.
+8. Create an environment variable called `CORTEX_URL` that points to a publicly available Cortex endpoint.

 9. Save the function.